 The second way: Changing others.

-In addition to running a nonprofit, I also run a law firm with Wayne.
-One of the pitfalls with business is that sometimes you change your staff.
+In addition to running a nonprofit, I also ran a law firm with my husband and partner Wayne.
+One of the pitfalls with business is that sometimes you have to change your staff.
 Some employees are a good fit, and some are not.
-It is never easy to terminate someone, especially a good person who may be ill suited for the job.
-This act always bring me to my knees for wisdom.
-On more than one occasion while I was praying through these tough decisions, the Lord suddenly opened a door of opportunity for the employee and have them leave without me asking them to.
-This is a great resolution to a somewhat difficult employee matter.
+It is never easy to terminate someone, especially a good person who may be ill-suited for the job.
+This act always brought me to my knees for wisdom.
+On more than one occasion while I was praying through these tough decisions, the Lord suddenly opened a door of opportunity for the employee and they left without me asking them to.
+This was always a welcome resolution to a somewhat difficult employee matter.
 Prayer changes others.

 The third way: Closing doors.

-Would love to hear your thoughts on integrating faith and prayers with work.
+Would love to hear your thoughts on integrating faith and prayers at work.